tbates/tbates.github.io/_posts/2020-02-07-Statistical-helpers.markdown

 There are many useful, but less-often called upon helpers in the umx library.
 A great overview of these is sitting in the package help (`?umx`).

 Have a read through.
-If there are any that are unclear, contact me, and i will add an explanation here.
+If there are any that are unclear, contact me, and I will add an explanation here.

 ### umx_residualise